 A full EDC kit customized to your own needs provides the following benefits:

-Convenience-less time wasted looking for tools you need to solve a problem.
+Convenience.
+Less time wasted looking for tools you need to solve a problem.
 With your EDC tools, each has a specific function and many of the tools have multiple functions.
 It’s like having a tool shed right in your wallet or pocket.

-Make your life easier-EDC tools can often reduce the number of steps you have to take, can reduce frustration over fighting with plastic ties, packaging, or a popped button.
+Efficiency.
+EDC tools can often reduce the number of steps you have to take, can reduce frustration over fighting with plastic ties, packaging, or a popped button.
 It can certainly provide comfort for things such as chapped lips, blisters, minor scrapes, etc.

-The “cool factor”-yes your everyday carry items are intended for survival and not to impress but many times your EDC kit takes on your personality.
+The “cool factor”.
+Yes your everyday carry items are intended for survival and not to impress but many times your EDC kit takes on your personality.
 But if you learn to do EDC right, it grows and morphs until it becomes an integral part of who you are, it becomes uniquely you.

-Survival and Preparedness-Of course the main reason to have an EDC kit is to be prepared to survive whatever emergency or SHTF event may come at you.
+Coolness.
+Of course the main reason to have an EDC kit is to be prepared to survive whatever emergency or SHTF event may come at you.
 A proper EDC kit is designed to help you survive until you can get to where you left your GHB or to get your BOB.